Akr4ta/akp/README.md

 # akp
-A package manager wrapper for pacman, yay and flatpak
+A wrapper for pacman, yay and flatpak